Post-Traumatic Stress Disorder Stemming from a Serious Injury

 Because of the potential for devastating consequences and because PTSD is easily masked by related conditions, it’s important for accident victims to speak with a physician or mental health practitioner after an accident and make sure the doctor knows about the injury/accident that might cause the disorder.

 Get a Free Legal Consultation in Ontario for Serious Accident Injuries

 You may be able to collect compensation for serious accident injuries, including PTSD.
-Contact Preszler Law in Ontario today at 1-800-JUSTICE® to schedule a consultation.
+Contact Preszler Injury Lawyers in Ontario today at 1-800-JUSTICE® to schedule a consultation.